flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 (from the grid's point of view a panel is a widget) thus they span a fixed number of grid columns and rows.
 A panel then has twice the number of columns for its internal grid and an arbitrary number of rows.
-The columns are generally equal-width and the rows are minuimal-height with extra space equally distributed.
+The columns are generally equal-width (CSS has its quirks...) and the rows are minimal-height with extra space equally distributed.

 The background of a panel can be either solid or transparent.
 A transparent background gives the look of a number of widgets that are grouped together while a solid background eliminates boundaries